revature-ecommerce/frontend/STARTUP.md

 	Node.js is important for asynchronous programming be sure to install the 16.17.0-alpine version of node.
 	This will allow for the command 'npm start' within VScode's console in the /e-commerce-frontend-main/ folder.
 ### **Docker**:
 	Docker allows the capture of an image and maintaining the development environment.
-T his helps solves the issue of different computers having different versions of programs such as node.js, react etc.
+	This helps solves the issue of different computers having different versions of programs such as node.js, react etc.
 	In order to correctly utilize docker with our application, please refer to the docker-compose.yml in our /e-commerce-frontend-main/.
 	Along with the yaml file, there is a Dockerfile that sets up the container for our application.